Navigating the Weekly Work Search Requirement

 HOW TO DOCUMENT:

-- Claimants are required to keep records on work search activities.
+- June-July 6, 2021 claimants are required to keep records on work search activities.
 Use this form for guidance.

 FAILURE TO COMPLY WITH THE WORK SEARCH REQUIREMENT: